Middle School Library / Media Center

 The joy of reading and more...

-In the library, we find great books, magazines and websites to use for learning and pleasure.
 We learn how to access, use and present information safely and accurately.
-We work with our classroom teacher on projects that extend what we are studying in the classroom.
+We work with classroom teachers on projects that extend and support the curriculum.

 The middle school library is open Monday through Friday from 7:30 a.m. to 3:45 p.m.